couchbase/couchdb/README.md

 Welcome to the world of GeoCouch
 ================================

-The original CouchDB README was renamed to README.orig
+See README for the original CouchDB information.

 Prerequisites
 -------------